rustic-rs/rustic/config/README.md

 ## Profiles

+To use different configurations for different repositories, you can use profiles.

+For example, you can create a profile called `myconfig` and use it with the `-P` option, e.g. `rustic -P myconfig`.
+The configuration file for the profile `myconfig` should be named `myconfig.toml`.
+Examples for different configuration files can be found here in the [/config/](/config) directory.

+### Profile Locations

+#### \*nix

 Configuration files can be placed in the user's local config directory, e.g.
 `~/.config/rustic/` or in the global config dir, e.g. `/etc/rustic/`.

+#### Windows

+On Windows, the configuration file can be placed in the user's local config directory, e.g. `C:\Users\username\AppData\Roaming\rustic\` or in the global config dir, e.g. `C:\ProgramData\rustic\config`.
+The global config directory is usually not created by the installer, so you may have to create it yourself.
-You can use different config files, e.g. `myconfig.toml` and use the `-P` option to specify the profile name, e.g. `rustic -P myconfig`.
-Examples for different configuration files can be found here in the [/config/](/config) directory.
+You can also use your User Profile directory, e.g. `C:\Users\username\` and place the configuration file in the `.rustic` or `.config\rustic` directory.

+#### MacOS

+On MacOS, the configuration file can be placed in the user's local config directory, e.g. `~/Library/Application Support/rustic/`.

+#### Custom Directory

+If you prefer to use your custom `rustic` directory, you can set `RUSTIC_HOME` environment variable to point to your custom directory.
+In it you can place your configuration file in the `config` subdirectory.

 ## Services